beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 ...
 ```

+Here we extract the IP header length of the packet by parsing the packet's data.
+The IP header length is specified in the second field of the IP header
+(which size is 4 bits - hence the `&` masking),
+which comes after the Ethernet header
+(which size is 14 bytes - hence the offset passed to the function loading the bytes).

-Here we check if the packets header length is not corrupted while it traveled in the network,
+Then we check if the packet's IP header length we extracted is not smaller than
+the size of the entire `iphdr` struct,
+indicating the extraction was wrong or the data itself has been corrupted while
-if it is, we won't be able to parse it.
+it traveled in the network - in both cases won't be able to parse it.

 ### TCP or somethine else?